-I recently attended this webinar by Grosocial and Yola, which can now be viewed on Youtube.
+I recently attended this webinar by Grosocial and Yola.
 Being a web developer marketing is an alien world to me; so what an interesting way to catch up!
 Here are some points that I noted during the webinar.

 It's worth using Facebook to attract customers because it's huge!
 Currently over 1 billion people are on Facebook.

 The key to getting customers to your business' Facebook/web site is to use promotions.
 This gives customers an incentive to visit.

 Promotions can help you get likes, email addresses and referrals for your business.
 "Likes" are subscribers to your Facebook page.
 Email addresses can be used for marketing outside of Facebook.

 - Photo or video contests

 Prize selection should take into consideration:

 - Can be localised events or experiences (for businesses with a local customer scope)

 - An experience they can't normally get, like meeting someone special.